 - If the FAFSA is selected for verification, all required documents must be submitted and reviewed before the loan can be processed

-Applying for a Federal Direct Unsubsidized Stafford Loan
+Accessing the Federal Direct Unsubsidized Stafford Loan

 If you are a first-time loan borrower, the following steps must be taken prior to your loan being processed: